 - 1/2 Teaspoon Ground Pepper

 - 1 Teaspoon Tabasco

 - 1 Cup Sharp Cheddar Cheese shredded

 - Shape.
 Place a long piece of plastic wrap on a clean counter.
-Place cheese in the center of the plastic wrap and roll/mold the cheese into a log.
-Then continue to roll it back and forth to smooth out the edges.
+Place cheese in the center of the plastic wrap and use wet hands to shape it into a log.
+Wrap the log in plastic wrap, and roll it back and forth on your counter to smooth out the edges.

 - Coat.
 Toss to combine the remaining bacon and chives on a large plate.
 Remove plastic from the cheese, and roll the cheese on the bacon and chives plate, pressing to adhere along the edges.